 Midwest Industrial Supply, Inc. knows coal.
 With over 40 years of experience in the field, we offer some of the best solutions available to the industry’s challenges.
 Midwest’s products address every aspect of the process — whether it’s transport, handling, or maintaining roads at your site, our market-leading suite of products can drive your facility to new heights of productivity and environmental friendliness.

-Visit Midwest’s website today to learn more about how they’re leading the charge towards an innovative, cleaner future.
+Visit Midwest’s website today to learn more about how we’re leading the charge towards an innovative, cleaner future.

 (Image credit: Travis/flickr)